yuriygdv/RepData_PeerAssessment1/PA1_template.md

 **2-3.
 Devise a strategy for filling in all of the missing values in the dataset.
 Create a new dataset that is equal to the original dataset but with the missing data filled in:**

+The missing values are filled in with the values that are equal to the median steps for the corresponding interval:

 ```r